PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 the intentionally absent owner.
 Production behavior, dependencies, TensorFlow isolation, and the exactly 128-ID/128-owner phase store remain unchanged.

+The latest checkpoint implements the terminal Clamp/SiNet layout owner.
+It passes the embedded shared pass context to terminal Clamp/unary/ReLU and the exact original SiNet context, including its pre-add/resize callback, to SiNet terminal-layout recovery.
+Both complete results are returned unchanged and in source order.

+The lowerer replaces only the two observation-only child locals with one outer result.
+The terminal layout conditional and phase-recorded SiNet hard-swish/SE cleanup remain immediate outer boundaries.
+Both zero-argument wrappers and the independent very-late SiNet recovery route remain intact.
+Graph mutations, callbacks, guards, public behavior, artifacts, dependencies, and TensorFlow isolation are unchanged.

+Runtime identity coverage, 464 affected tests, and all standard sequential gates pass: 92 terminal-layout/efficiency, 55 core, 196 result contracts, 2 phase-store, and 11 TensorFlow-isolation/default-direct/`-cotof` tests.
+The
+exactly 128-ID/128-owner store is unchanged, while the characterized unconsumed lowerer-result inventory decreases from 55 to 54.

 The next characterization selects the terminal layout/shape tail immediately after the activation bridge: absolute pre-ConCat cleanup, late Shape-extract, the prune-aware late layout/Mean/SPP/Gather/constant-fold/Cast summary, and